yousefahmed2004/HAKEEM/README.md

 # 🩺 Hakeem — AI-Powered Pharmacy Ordering Automation

-> An AI-powered pharmacy ordering and customer management system built with **n8n, PostgreSQL, and WhatsApp automation**.
+> An AI-powered pharmacy ordering and customer management system built with **n8n, PostgreSQL, WhatsApp, and AI Agents**.

 ---

 ## 📌 Overview

-**Hakeem** is an intelligent automation system designed to streamline pharmacy ordering through WhatsApp.
+**Hakeem** is an AI-powered pharmacy automation system designed to manage customer interactions and pharmacy orders through WhatsApp.

-The system uses AI agents to understand customer requests, manage conversations, collect missing customer information, handle orders, and maintain persistent sessions and customer data through a PostgreSQL database.

-The main goal is to transform a traditional WhatsApp-based pharmacy ordering process into an **automated, intelligent, and structured workflow**.
+The system combines **AI Agents, n8n automation, WhatsApp integration, and PostgreSQL** to create an intelligent and persistent ordering workflow.

 ---